trtufts/Project2/README.md

 of the original card games have all been asked to integrate their card games into a single combined interface with advertising and a credit system integrated into each game.
 A number of other features have also been requested.

+Take your games from project 1 and integrate them into a single executable menu.

 Features: